-Supporting guidance: employer compliance guidance by subject: employment related securities: penalty where a return contains a material inaccuracy - EMI only
+Supporting guidance: employer compliance guidance by subject: employment related securities: penalty where a return contains a material inaccuracy

 If during a compliance check you identify that the return is incorrect you need to establish: